 An existing comment may be edited by the author of that comment using the Edit option available from the comment's menu.
 Click the button to confirm the comment edit.

 Use the Delete option to remove the currently selected comment.
-Note that the entire thread will be removed if the initial comment (as opposed to a Reply) is deleted.
+Note that the entire thread will be removed if the initial comment (instead of a Reply) is deleted.